Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 #modelexplanation[
-  We augment the standard Binary Cross Entropy loss with Symmetry loss to penalize the model assigning different probabilities to edges belonging to the same virtual pair, due to the dual-stranded nature of @dna.
+  Standard Binary Cross Entropy loss is augmented with Symmetry loss, penalizing the model when assigning different probabilities to edges belonging to the same virtual pair, due to the dual-stranded nature of @dna.
 ]

 === Reconstructing the genome via greedy decoding